PyEDCR

 Loading talks…

-Funding and recognition that has supported my path from Israel to the United States, across mechanical engineering, AI, and security-focused research.
+Funding and recognition supporting my path from Israel to the United States — across mechanical engineering, AI, and security-focused research.

 Loading awards…